os-fpga/1st-CLaaS/GettingStarted.md

 ### SSH from Linux client

 A TLS keypair is generated every time you run the Terraform startup script.
-You can use this keypair to log into the VM.
+You can use this keypair to log into the instance.

 ```sh
 ssh -i puclic_key.pem centos@<public IP address of EC2 instance> 22